dzekuza/gradydash/README.md

    correct
 2. **RLS Policy Errors**: Ensure all migrations have been applied
 3. **TypeScript Errors**: Run `npm run build` to check for type issues
+4. **No Environments**: If no environments exist, users will be redirected to the admin dashboard to create one

 ## Development